RyanBurs027/RyanBurs027/README.md

 - 👋 Hi, I’m @RyanBurs027
 - 👀 I’m interested in Gaming, Tech and Poetry..
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C!
 - 💞️ I’m looking to collaborate on anything that I could benefit to learn..
 - 📫 How to reach me ... linktr.ee/ryanburs027